Course - Web Coding - IDG1292

 |School exam||100/100||3 hours||A|

 This course introduces students to basic web design using HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
-The course will not only present the main building blocks of web development, but it will also discuss how to create a project from scratch following the standards and implementing good practices to make the pages as readable as possible for both humans (Universal Design and Web Accessibility) and robots (Search Engine Optimisation).
+The course will not only present the main building blocks of web development, but it will also discuss how to create a project from scratch following the standards and implementing good practices to make the pages as readable as possible for both humans (Universal Design and Web Accessibility ) and robots (Search Engine Optimisation).

-Course content will specially focus on:
+The course will especially focus on:

 - Creating solutions suitable for different screen sizes (responsive design)